nanoframework/Home/docs/licensing/chibios.md

 ## What is a 'runtime license'?

 The 'runtime license' is an option for the use of parts of ChibiOS in software products that are sold to 3rd parties.
 This option **MUST** be discussed with the ChibiOS sales team.

+## What about the **nanoframework** firmware
+The [nanoframwork firmware](nanoframework/nf-interpreter) is released under Apache 2 license and has no implications of using ChibiOS as the RTOS.

 ## What about managed apps (C#) running on **nanoFramework**?